Citrix Secure Workspace Access

 On-premises Active Directory communication with Citrix Cloud takes place through highly available Citrix Cloud Connectors.
 Organizations opting to use Azure Active Directory service have more flexibility in terms of managing the user accounts, audit control, and password policies.
 Also, the administrator can configure multifactor authentication for a higher level of security.

-Citrix Access Control with Enhanced Security for SaaS Apps
+Citrix Secure Workspace Access with Enhanced Security for SaaS Apps

 Citrix Cloud offers the single-sign-on capability to SaaS applications through the Citrix Gateway Service.
 SSO delivers a unified user experience for Web-Based SaaS application SSO and publishing to the Citrix Workspace experience user interface.
 To enable a single sign-on user experience, a SaaS app trusts the SAML assertion provided by the Citrix Gateway Service.